 Data Packetization

-When delivering streaming content over a network, it’s easier to transmit data in bits instead of as one large file.
+When delivering streaming content over a network, it’s easier to transmit data in bits instead of one large file.
 These bits are known as data packets.
 The Internet protocol facilitates data packetization for efficient and reliable delivery from the server to the end user.

 Routing